1995 Ford Aerostar Car Radio Wiring Diagram

 Right Subwoofer Negative Wire (-) N/A

-This 1995 Ford Aerostar speaker size chart shows your speaker measurements and speaker locations.
-Use this chart to see what speaker fits in your 1995 Ford Aerostar.
+This 1995 Ford Aerostar speaker guide includes speaker sizes, speaker locations, and helpful info on speaker upgrades.
+Use this chart to find out what size speakers fit your 1995 Ford Aerostar.

 Front Tweeter Size N/A